ozgurdoganbirol/forwardSelectionWithRsquared/README.md

 As you can see as the likelihood increases, AIC decreases.
 By contrast, when the number of features in the model increases the value of AIC increases.
 This means that the AIC punishes the model for having more parameters which is source of complexity and possibly overfit.
 This is why, in comparison the lower the AIC is, the better.
 You could omit AIC part from the code, if that does not add value to your project.

-## Explanation of Code and Pseudocode H2
+## Explanation of Code and Pseudocode

 The "forw_selc_R2" function takes data, maximum iterations the user like (limit of how many times the function needs to search for new features), and the improvement threshold for r-squared.
 The while loop on the outside wraps everything and stops only when no feature could not improve the r-squared score by at least the improvement threshold no more or it hits the maximum number of iterations.
 The inner for loop performs the forward selection.
 When a new model is decided, the outer while loop subjects the new model to the for loop again and again until it stops.
-The following pseudocode shows how it works out.
+The following pseudocode shows how things work out.

 ```
 forw_selc_R2<- function(data,predicted,max_iter,improvement_treshold){